A-Kester/a-kester.github.io/src/index.md

             </li>
             <li>
                 <h5>Rising</h5>
                 <p>Once the rising state has started, the user cannot leave this state until the dough is done rising (other than resetting the board).
 The settings menu is not accessible at this point for simplicity.
 Realistically, once the dough has started rising, there should not be a need to change any of the settings.
-If Doughbot is set to time mode, the program will not scan the dough and will enter the complete state when the timer (non-blocking software timer implemented with millis() function) expires.
-If Doughbot is set to the Volume node, Doughbot will scan the dough at a frequency determined by the scan freq setting (multiples of 10 minutes).
+If Doughbot is set to <em>Time mode</em>, the program will not scan the dough and will enter the complete state when the timer (non-blocking software timer implemented with millis() function) expires.
+If Doughbot is set to the <em>Volume node</em>, Doughbot will scan the dough at a frequency determined by the scan freq setting (multiples of 10 minutes).
 Doughbot will enter the complete state only when the scanned volume is x times larger than its initial volume, where x is the rise factor setting.
 In both cases, the <b>display_rise_progress</b> function handles the screen display, allowing the user to see how close the dough is to being done.</p>
             </li>
             <li>
                 <h5>Complete</h5>